Bikes & Scooters

 To use a bike, download the free VeoRide app.
 This app makes the process simple-- you find a bike using the map inside the app, you scan the QR code on your desired bike and unlock it via the app.
 Now you’re free to ride to your liking.
 Finally, when you manually lock the bike, the app will record how long you’ve used the bike and will charge you appropriately.

-The cost to use these e-bikes is $1.00 to unlock and then $0.15 per minute.
-These payments are made simple through the VeoRide app.
+These payments are made simple through the free to download VeoRide app.